AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Explain what OrigamiWaterLab is.
 </div>

 With this idea in mind, one of the most difficult features to construct in an efficient, mass-producible way is the filter.
-Currently, the plantita’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and unfriendly to ship in addition to its complicated geometry of 4 inlet manifolds and 3 outlet manifolds.
+Currently, the 1L/s plant’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and cumbersome to ship in addition to having a complicated geometry of 4 inlet manifolds and 3 outlet manifolds.

 <div class="alert alert-block alert-danger">
-Is platita the technical term?(slang)
+~Is plantita the technical term?(slang)

 Consider different word choice than "mass-producible" and "unfriendly"
 </div>

-To combat these difficulties, a horizontal filter design has been proposed.
+To combat these difficulties, we have proposed a horizontal filter design.
 This filter will not be stacked.
 Instead, it will use horizontal flow for filtration and vertical flow for backwash.
-The ratio of the horizontal flow area to the vertical flow area will be designed so that the bed will fluidize during backwash.
+We will design the ratio of the horizontal flow area to the vertical flow area so that the bed will fluidize during backwash.
 The inlet and outlets will be designed so that sand/water separation doesn’t require slots.
 Water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
-Both current filtration techniques and technologies from the plate settle design in the sedimentation tanks are used in the design of the horizontal filter.
-This technology might then also  be adapted to replace the slotted pipes in the current Stacked Rapid Sand Filters in the full-sized plants.
+The designing of the horizontal filter will utilize both current filtration techniques and technologies from the plate settle design in the sedimentation tanks.
+This developed technology might then also be adapted to replace the slotted pipes in the current Stacked Rapid Sand Filters in the full-sized plants.

 <div class="alert alert-block alert-danger">
-Aim for active voice
+~Aim for active voice

 Good explanation of context and important design considerations
 </div>